Catalina Dressing Recipe

 - oil – I use grapeseed, but you can choose any oil that doesn’t have much flavor.
 Consider light olive oil, canola oil, vegetable oil, or avocado oil

-To do this, you blend everything except the oil together and then slowly add the oil while you’re blending.
+To make the dressing, blend together everything except the oil and then slowly add the oil while you’re blending.
 This will do two things for the dressing.
 First, it thickens the dressing and gives it that creamy consistency without adding any dairy ingredients.
 Secondly, it helps prevent separation, so you get the dressing you want on your salad every time instead of just pouring the oil off the top of your separated dressing.

 - 1/3 cup ketchup